desain/owlbear-emanation/README.md

 This project is a simple Typescript app.

 The background script `background.ts` communicates with Owlbear Rodeo to create a context menu item.
-When that item is clicked a popup is shown with the `main.ts` site rendered.
+When that item is clicked a popup is shown with the `contextmenu.ts` site rendered.

 ## Building